Skip to content

 They also eat fishing hooks that were left behind.
 Unfortunately, this makes it hard for them to digest and break down unnatural and man-made materials ultimately causing an intestinal blockage called impaction.

 Ingesting these items eventually lead to starvation or damage to their digestive system.
-This was a photo of a small sample of trash one turtle had ingested and the hospital had removed from their intestines.
-Turtles with impactions are treated with a mixture of Metamucil, Beano, Fiber and Vegetable Oil.
+We saw this photo of a small sample of trash that a turtle had ingested and the hospital had removed from its intestines.
+They treat turtles with impactions through a mixture of Metamucil, Beano, Fiber and Vegetable Oil.

 turtle-hospital-impaction